Text2Interaction: Establishing Safe and Preferable Human-Robot Interaction: Related work

-A common way to incorporate human preference on the motion level is to learn a reward function that represents the human intent, typically by asking comparative questions~\cite{jeon_2020_RewardrationalImplicit, bobu_2021_FeatureExpansive, biyik_2022_LearningReward, myers_2021_LearningMultimodal, xie_2022_WhenAsk, hejnaiii_2022_FewshotPreference, hejna_2023_InversePreference, hwang_2024_PromptableBehaviors}.
-This reward function can then be used to train an agent to perform the skill in the preferred way.
-The authors in~\cite{bestick_2018_LearningHuman, choi_2018_NonparametricMotion} demonstrated how active preference learning can perform preferable robot-human handovers.
-The main disadvantage of this approach is that it either only reflects simple linear reward functions or requires thousands of human queries.
-As such, several recent works construct reward models with LLMs and use them to train~\cite{kwon_2022_RewardDesigna, peng_2024_PreferenceConditionedLanguageGuided, zeng_2023_LearningReward,xie_2024_Text2RewardReward,ma_2024_EurekaHumanlevel} or directly synthesize~\cite{yu_2023_LanguageRewards, huang_2023_VoxPoserComposable} robot skills.
-Notably, these approaches acquire individual skills with preference, whereas we focus on incorporating human preference into skill sequences that contain long-horizon geometric dependencies.
+A common way to incorporate human preference on the motion level is to learn a reward function that represents the human intent, typically by asking comparative questions~\cite{hwang_2024_PromptableBehaviors, jeon_2020_RewardrationalImplicit, bobu_2021_FeatureExpansive, biyik_2022_LearningReward, myers_2021_LearningMultimodal, xie_2022_WhenAsk, hejnaiii_2022_FewshotPreference, hejna_2023_InversePreference}.
+The authors in~\cite{bestick_2018_LearningHuman, choi_2018_NonparametricMotion} demonstrated how this form of preference learning can perform preferable robot-human handovers.
+The main disadvantage of this type of reward learning is that it either only reflects simple linear reward functions or requires thousands of human queries.
+As such, several recent works construct reward models with LLMs and use them to train~\cite{xie_2024_Text2RewardReward, ma_2024_EurekaHumanlevel, kwon_2022_RewardDesigna, peng_2024_PreferenceConditionedLanguageGuided, zeng_2023_LearningReward} or directly synthesize~\cite{yu_2023_LanguageRewards, huang_2023_VoxPoserComposable} robot skills.
+Notably, these approaches consider preferences for individual skills, whereas we focus on entire skill sequences.
 Additionally, these methods generally produce reward functions as linear combinations of reward terms, which requires careful weighing of the reward terms.
-Closely related to our work is that of Wang\etal{}~\cite{wang_2022_SkillPreferences}, which proposes to incorporate human feedback in task and motion planning by extracting skills from demonstrations and training two models, one that outputs the correct sequence of skills and one that parameterizes the skill.
+Closely related to our work is that of Wang\etal{}~\cite{wang_2022_SkillPreferences}, which proposes to incorporate human feedback into long-horizon planning by extracting skills from demonstrations and training two models: one to predict the correct sequence of skills and one to predict the parameterization of these skills.
 However, their approach relies on a labor-intensive offline labeling phase and assumes that the preferences of all future users align with these offline labels.